Making Tax Digital for Income Tax: Are You Still on Track?

 It’s a new routine, and it’s going to take some getting used to.

-I know a lot of sole traders are thinking, “That’s over a year away, I’ll worry about it later.”
-But here’s the thing, I’ve helped clients transition early, and the ones who started ahead of time were much less stressed than those who left it until the last minute.
+I know a lot of small sole traders are thinking, “That’s over a year away, I’ll worry about it later.”
+But here’s the thing, if you get to grips with things early, there will be much less stress when it comes around.

 By preparing now, you can figure out what works for you, try out different systems, and ask questions before you're under pressure.
 It also gives you a chance to tidy up your record-keeping, so you’re not rushing when the deadline arrives.